ember-learn/ember-blog/source/2019-09-06-the-ember-times-issue-114.md

 When it comes to Octane:

-- What are some contents you would like to see?
+- What content would you like to see?
 - Do you have leads for coverage?
 - Any other feedback and suggestions!